ushatechmanish/website/content/en/docs/concepts/overview/working-with-objects/labels.md

 and alphanumerics between.
 The prefix is optional.
 If specified, the prefix must be a DNS subdomain: a series of DNS labels separated by dots (`.`), not longer than 253 characters in total, followed by a slash (`/`).
+With a prefix the label is used by automated system components or shared across teams.
+Different teams in an organization can define their own labels with a domain-style prefix.

 If the prefix is omitted, the label Key is presumed to be private to the user.
 Automated system components (e.g. `kube-scheduler`, `kube-controller-manager`,